PJWalker/daggerheart/content/Items/Speaking Orbs.md

 ---
+publish: "true"
-tags: [uncommon]
+tags: [Item]
 ---
+# Speaking Orbs

-A pair of orbs that allow those holding them to communicate across any distance
+This pair of orbs allows any creatures holding them to communicate with each other across any distance.